-Welcome to the Bachelor of Social Work (Honours) program in the School of Nursing, Midwifery and Social Work (NMSW).
+Welcome to the Bachelor of Social Work program in the School of Nursing, Midwifery and Social Work (NMSW).
 We hope that your four years of study with us will be exciting and fulfilling as you embark on a lifelong journey of intellectual growth and professional development.

-The aim in the Bachelor of Social Work (Honours) program is to support and enable you to develop as an evidence-informed, compassionate and skilled social work practitioner who seeks to achieve social justice.
-In addition to engaging with core social work studies, you will have the opportunity to develop professional practice knowledge and research leadership in: working with children, young people and families; mental health; disability; and health and ageing.
-Your field education experiences will provide you with further opportunities to attain knowledge and develop skills, values and attitudes to consolidate, deepen and extend your learning within a range of practice settings.
+Our aim in the UQ Bachelor of Social Work program is simple.
+We are here to help you become an evidence-informed, compassionate and skilled social worker.

+In addition to engaging with core social work studies, you will have the opportunity to develop professional practice knowledge and research leadership in:

+- working with children, young people and families;

+- mental health;

+- disability; and

+- health and ageing.

+Your field education experiences will provide you with further opportunities to develop your knowledge and skills.
+Throughout your program, you'll deepen your commitment to the profession's core values of respect, social justice and professional integrity.

+Social work is above all a practical profession.
+It's our hope for you that you'll finish your time with us fully equipped to make a positive difference in the lives of others - and our society.